WesternConcrete/MovieBrowser/README.md

 <h1>Movie Browser</h1>

-<h3>This is a simple project that I worked on while I was learning mobile app development</h3>
+<h3>This is a simple project that I worked on while learning mobile app development</h3>

 Preview: